 I know who you are!
-You’re the person who is super motivated to change the way you look, feel, eat, and move!
-You are going to change your body, your mindset, your lifestyle, and you’ve got all the tools to do it too.
+You’re the person who is super motivated to change the way you feel, eat, and move!
+You are going to get stronger, change your mindset and your lifestyle, and you’ve got all the tools to do it too.
 You reserved group classes, signed up with a trainer, and logged your meals on an app.
 You’re ready for success!

 Except that your significant other is totally going to sabotage you.

 You accidentally married a man who thinks cookies are a food group.
 You’re dating a woman who has the metabolism of a 13 year old boy.
 You fell in love with a distance runner whose meal times look more like a vacuum cleaning up a kitchen table.
 You start to pine for the glory days when you were single and could eat and workout whenever you wanted.
 There IS a solution for you.

 Break up with them.

 No, just kidding!
 I had you for a moment though, didn’t I?
 Just because your significant other doesn’t seem to match up with your new health and fitness goals, it doesn’t mean your relationship is doomed.
 I really DO have solutions for you though.
 I’ve got 5 tips for you to hit your goals while still being in a relationship.

 #1 Kiss the Cook